artisanvaultcode/iac-tf-jenkins/README.md

-# iac-tf-jenkins
-Terraform and Jenkins master and worker
+# Deploying and Managing a Web Application in Kubernetes with Terraform